 Quogue home prices are not only among the most expensive in New York, but Quogue real estate also consistently ranks among the most expensive in America.

-Quogue is a decidedly white-collar village, with fully 90.24% of the workforce employed in white-collar jobs, well above the national average.
+Quogue is a decidedly white-collar village, with fully 91.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Quogue is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Quogue who work in sales jobs (13.47%), office and administrative support (12.79%), and teaching (10.44%).
+There are especially a lot of people living in Quogue who work in sales jobs (13.97%), personal care services (10.16%), and teaching (10.16%).

 Of important note, Quogue is also a village of artists.
 Quogue has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Quogue’s character.

-Quogue is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Quogue is a great place for families with children to consider.
+First of all, many other families with children live here, making Quogue a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Quogue has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Quogue’s overall crime rate is lower than average for the country.

 One of the nice things about Quogue is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Quogue in 2022 was $65,637, which is wealthy relative to New York and the nation.
-This equates to an annual income of $262,548 for a family of four.
+The per capita income in Quogue in 2022 was $55,719, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $222,876 for a family of four.
 However, Quogue contains both very wealthy and poor people as well.
-Quogue also has one of the higher rates of people living in poverty in the nation, with 32.89% of its population below the federal poverty line.

-Quogue is a very ethnically-diverse village.
+Quogue is a somewhat ethnically-diverse village.
 The people who call Quogue home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Quogue residents report their race to be White, followed by Black or African-American.
+The greatest number of Quogue residents report their race to be White.
 Quogue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.93% of the village’s residents.
-Important ancestries of people in Quogue include European, Irish, English, German, and Italian.
+People of Hispanic or Latino origin account for 19.47% of the village’s residents.
+Important ancestries of people in Quogue include European, English, German, Irish, and Norwegian.

 The most common language spoken in Quogue is English.
 Other important languages spoken here include Spanish and Italian.